makersacademy/airport_challenge/README.md

 ## Object-Messages Table

+TODO: Update table, incorporate rough notes below:

+air.add(plane) = returns true if successful
+plane = air.del(plane) = returns plane if successful

+air.add(plane, airport) = returns true if successful air.delete(plane, airport) = returns true if successful

+planes in air or airport (or bermuda triangle) atc.where is plane?

+use subject in test and refactor old ones

+create world object to hold planes and airports

+World has Air on creation

+When plane added to world, it's put in the air

+Add plane to air
+Add plane to airport
+Del plane from air anytime
+Del plane from airport anytime

+Del airport only when empty

+Land plane in airport

 | ```Status```                  | ```Object```     | ```Message``` |
 |:--:                           |               --:|:--            |
 | :negative_squared_cross_mark: | ```Atc```        | ```instruct(thing)``` |